Sharon White, until recently chairman of the John Lewis Partnership, says imaginative ownership models can improve our public services

 Yet satisfaction with the state of public services has dropped dramatically in the last five years, and with it the public’s confidence that leaders have the wherewithal to turn things round.
 Earlier this year, an Ipsos report suggested 71% of the British public believe public services are failing to meet their expectations; the Post Office scandal is seen as emblematic of public services that do not serve the public.

 The new Government faces the unenviable task of making improvements with money tight after substantial sums were spent on Covid and cost of living support.
-The amount of tax we pay as a share of total income has nudged up to 36 per cent, the highest since 1948.
+The amount of tax we pay as a share of total income has nudged up to 36%, the highest since 1948.
 Yet the gap between what the Government spends and what it recoups in revenues remains stubbornly high; that gap will have to be narrowed to get the public finances onto a sustainable path.

 Never has there been a greater need for creative solutions to public service reform that don’t depend on major injections of cash.
 The Government’s focus on growing the economy so that there is more money around to invest is laudable.
 But money is only part of the solution, even if it were available in larger amounts than it is today.